PascalSun/TimelineKGQA/tkgqa_generator/docs/index.md

                 - Infer a new time range based on three time ranges (Intersection, Union), or ask for the how long of the union/intersection
-                - ~~Infer a semantic temporal relationship based on three time ranges (Choices or True/False) for **Allen
+                - Ignored: ~~Infer a semantic temporal relationship based on three time ranges (Choices or True/False) for **Allen
                   Temporal Logic**[Not common how we ask questions, can be decomposed to multiple medium allen]~~
                 - Infer a list of time ranges based on three time ranges (Ranking)